Improving walkability and pedestrian safety on eight Skanska projects

 McLean, Virginia

-An initial goal of our recently completed Heming development was to bring walkability to the Tysons/McLean region of Virginia.
-Visitors can now enjoy a three-level outdoor public plaza called The Levels for neighborhood gatherings and special events.
+One of the original goals guiding the development of Heming, was to bring walkability to the Tysons/McLean region of Virginia.
+Now complete, visitors to Heming can enjoy a three-level outdoor public plaza called The Levels for neighborhood gatherings and special events.

 The Levels connect Chain Bridge Road to Platform Avenue and the metro station through an open-air plaza, giving the public access to nature with 28,000 square feet of beautifully terraced and landscaped outdoor space for dining, gathering and special programing.